English Guide

 What kind of photos work best?

 Images with simple backgrounds and strong contrast usually produce the cleanest charts.
+Pets, characters, and logos convert better than busy scenes.

 How many colors should I use?

 For most colorwork projects, starting with three to eight colors is a practical range.
+Merge near-identical colors to make knitting easier.